 A Brief History

-The project has evolved massively in the time since and at the start of 2011, we expanded our workshop space, registered ourselves as a Community Interest Company (see How we Roll for more information) and expanded the trading arm of the project in order to become a self-sustainable social enterprise.
+The project has evolved massively in the time since – We’ve expanded our workshop space, registered ourselves as a Community Interest Company and setup a trading arm in order to sustainably fund our charitable work.

-We now work with an ever-growing cross-section of underprivileged and marginalised groups in Bristol, including those within the mental health sector, the homeless, recovering substance-abusers, and detached youth groups, and take referrals from over 50 organisations in and around Bristol.
-The project is also open to the general public, through volunteering, our weekly bike kitchen, women’s night and maintenance courses.
+We now work with an ever growing cross section of groups in Bristol, including those suffering from mental health problems, recovering from substance addiction as well as people in supported/sheltered housing.
+We partner with over 50 organisations in and around Bristol in order to ensure our services are available to those who need us most.
+We also offer other opportunities to get involved through volunteering, our weekly bike kitchen, women’s night and maintenance courses.